acarolcolombo/website/index.md

 Recently, I am volunteering in the aquarium of a museum.
 I am also a STEM Ambassador.

-If you would like to know more, please have a look at my CV here:  https://www.acarolcolombo.com/cv/accolombo-cv-english.pdf
+If you would like to know more, please have a look at my CV here:
+<a href="https://www.acarolcolombo.com/cv/accolombo-cv-english.pdf" target="_blank" type="application/pdf" rel="external noopener noreferrer">accolombo-cv.pdf</a>

 <h2 id="contact">Contact</h2>